 - Collaboration & Knowledge Distribution – With people now working from home, enabling collaboration and managing the flow of information becomes critical as face-to-face interactions are mitigated.
 ITSM can be used to improve collaboration between IT and the business by pooling internal tribal knowledge through a knowledge base and seamlessly distributing that information to users who need quick access to it via self-service portals, chatbots, and even in-application recommendations powered by AI.

 As the world adjusts to the realities of a global pandemic and the shift to remote working, it’s important for organizations to do everything in their power to make the transition as smooth as possible.
 IT Service Management plays a major part in this and in digital transformation.
-An effective ITSM solutions can help organizations become more flexible and adaptable in supporting the remote workforce.
+An effective ITSM solution can help organizations become more flexible and adaptable in supporting the remote workforce.